 Hayward also differentiated his suit jackets from other Mayfair tailors’ jackets by cutting a lower button stance.
 The lower button stance makes the chest look stronger without cutting a fuller chest, but it also gives the suit a more relaxed look that reflected both the soft shoulders as well as Hayward’s personality.
 The top of the two buttons on the front is only about an inch and a half above the top of the hip pockets, whilst on most suit jackets the bottom button (on button two or button three jackets) is either in line with the top of the hip pockets or not any lower than bottom of the pocket flaps.

-Like all of the suit jackets Hayward made for Roger Moore in For Your Eyes Only and Octopussy, David’s jacket is detailed with the same flared double vents, three buttons on the cuffs and straight hip pockets with flaps.
+Like all of the suit jackets Hayward made for Roger Moore in For Your Eyes Only and Octopussy, Mr Marlborough’s jacket is detailed with the same flared double vents, three buttons on the cuffs and straight hip pockets with flaps.
 The buttons are black horn with a large lip and a recessed dome for the button’s four holes.
 The collar, lapels and pocket flaps have very subtle pick stitching.
 The breast pocket welt is cut on the bias—the twill wales are straight up-and-down—and the welt curves up slightly towards the sleeve.

 The biggest difference between these trousers and Moore’s is that these trousers have side adjusters instead of belt loops.
 The “DAKS top” style side adjusters have a pointed tab with two buttons on each side.